 Corporate negligence is a doctrine under which a hospital is liable if it fails to uphold the proper standard of care owed the patient, which is to ensure the patient’s safety and well-being while at the hospital.
 This theory of liability creates a nondelegable duty which the hospital owes directly to a patient.
-Therefore, an injured party does not have to rely on and establish the negligence of a third party.
+Therefore, an injured party does not have to rely on and establish the negligence of a third party, as PA nursing home lawyers can explain.
 See Thompson v.
 Nason Hospital 591 A.2d 703 (1991).

 Establishing the Duty of Care: When is a Nursing Home Liable for Injuries to Patients?